HDG-Community/hdg-wiki-two/content/sophont-species/maelodions.md

 >
 > Further information in its context can be found in the primary source story of the Maelodions, which is [_Good Sensory_](https://archiveofourown.org/works/58671715) by Sheepwave.

-## Article Credit
-Article by Sheepwave.

 {{< image maelodion_vivaldi_sheepwave "A green Maelodion, sitting on a DJ table." >}}
     Vivaldi, from [_Surrogate Bloom_](https://archiveofourown.org/works/57195463?view_full_work=true).
     Art by Sheepwave
 {{< /image >}}
+## Article Credit
+Article by Sheepwave